-Read on to learn more about the five different types of guilt complexes, some common signs to help you determine if you have one, and what to do about it.
+Read on to learn more about the five different types of guilt complexes, some common signs to help you determine if you have one, what to do about it, and the common questions people have about guilt.

 What Is a Guilt Complex?

-There are five basic guilt complexes- a wrong action, guilt thoughts, false guilt, compassion guilt, and successor/survivor's guilt- that we will discuss in detail along with tips on how to overcome them.
+Understanding guilt and guilt complexes is the first step in the right direction if you or your loved one struggles and needs a reprieve from the burden of guilt and shame.
+There are five primary guilt complexes- a wrong action, guilt thoughts, false guilt, compassion guilt, and successor/survivor's guilt- that we will discuss in detail and tips on how to overcome them.

-Theory 1.
-According to some traditional psychologists, guilt is learned and is rooted in our behavior from childhood.
+According to some traditional psychologists, this theory considers that guilt is learned and rooted in our childhood behavior.
 It is related to anxiety and formed during the early stages of childhood development.
 Some psychologists believe that children learn guilt at a young age, and if they develop an unhealthy attitude towards guilt or grow up feeling a lot of guilt, it may become one of their strongest emotions.

-Theory 2.
 On the other hand, modern-day psychologists believe that a guilt complex is rooted in cognitive activities.
-Guilt is a complex emotion that is experienced when someone does something wrong or when someone even thinks they did something wrong.
+Guilt is a complex emotion experienced when someone does something wrong or even thinks they did something wrong.

 Getting Over Guilt From Wrongful Actions Tip 1.

-It's completely normal to experience guilt in scenarios where you have hurt yourself of others.
-If you didn't feel any guilt in these situations, then this could be an indication of a deeper and more complex psychological problem.
-In order to overcome guilt in this instance, it's important to accept that whatever happened has happened, and there is nothing you can do to change it.
-The best way to deal with guilt is to accept it, apologize, and then prevent it from happening again.
+It's completely normal to experience guilty feelings in scenarios where you have hurt yourself or others.
+If you didn't feel any guilt in these situations, then this could be an indication of a deeper and more complex psychological problem like Narcissistic Personality Disorder, Antisocial Personality Disorder.
+In order to overcome guilt in this instance, it is important to accept that whatever happened has happened, and there is nothing you can do to change it.
+The best way to deal with guilt is to accept it, apologize, and then prevent it from happening again if you can.
+This would avoid it morphing into a chronic guilt.

 If your reason for guilt was caused by overstepping your boundaries, morals, or ethics- such as overusing alcohol or drugs, lying, or cheating-, then the easiest way to prevent these issues from happening again is to get rid of these habits.
-Some ways to do this is are to seek professional help from a counselor or rehabilitation program, or even seek support from a friend or family member.
+Some ways to do this are to seek professional help from a counselor or rehabilitation program or even seek support from a friend or family member.
+Instead of feeling guilty all the time, which would not change anything instead make you sad.

-Everyone thinks bad thoughts from time to time.
-However, sometimes negative thoughts can cause guilt.
-The guilt occurs when an individual thinks the thought but does not act on it; sometimes even the thought of doing something that violates your ethical code, such as something dishonest, disloyal, or illegal, can cause guilt.
+This kind of guilt is quite common, as many of us think bad thoughts from time to time.
+However, sometimes negative thoughts can lead to guilt.
+The person often feels guilty for thinking these bad thoughts but does not act on it.
+Sometimes, even the thought of doing something that violates your ethical code, such as dishonesty, disloyal, or illegal, can cause guilt and shame for the individual.
 For example, if you lusted over someone besides your significant other, partner, spouse, or loved one, or thought of physically harming another person, then these thoughts can inevitably lead to feelings of guilt.
 Many psychologists argue that this is a difficult guilt complex to cope with because you didn't follow through on the thoughts; there was no actual action.

 Getting Over Guilty Thoughts Tip 2.

 Emotional complexes can be just that-complex.
 Most people experience unhappiness due to their own irrational and incorrect thoughts about themselves, others, and even the world.
 Sometimes we experience guilt even when we think we did nothing wrong.
-In these cases, we might feel just as guilty, as when we did something wrong.
-For example, we might think of a rival coworker losing his or her job or secretly hope that a friend's or ex's relationship fails.
+In these cases, we might feel just as guilty as when we did something wrong.
+For example, like having a guilty pleasure, we might think of a rival coworker losing their job or secretly hoping that a friend's or ex's relationship fails.
 These thoughts often derive from our vengeful wishes, but we know deep down inside that these thoughts are illogical in some way.
 However, it is still difficult to negate these beliefs and thoughts.

 Getting Over "False" Guilt Tip 3.

 Guilt can be overpowering, so before you get down on yourself for doing something wrong, be sure to ask yourself if you did something wrong or if you only think you did.
 Distorting your memory of events can only make it seem like you were at fault.
-If you can self-reflect and ask yourself questions about the incident, then you can analyze and determine if there truly is anything for you to feel guilty about.
+If you can self-reflect and ask yourself questions about the incident, you can then analyze and determine if there truly is anything to feel guilty about.
+If it becomes increasingly difficult for you to cope with it, you can seek professional help.

 There are situations when people feel like they can't help another person enough.
 For example, consider a friend or family member who has recently gotten divorced or who has passed away.
 You have devoted your time to be there for your friend or family as often as possible, but it's time to return to your responsibilities, such as work or even caring for your own family.
 As a result, you begin to feel guilty because you can't live up to the expectations that you set for yourself in supporting them.
 Psychologists refer to these situations that lead to guilt as compassion fatigue.
 These situations can lead to burnout for two reasons: